usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### 4.5.8.
 Security Controls

-The CSP SHALL employ appropriately tailored security controls, to include control enhancements, from the *high* baseline of security controls defined in [[SP 800-53]](#SP800-53) or an equivalent Federal (e.g. [[FEDRAMP]](#FEDRAMP)) or industry standard and SHOULD ensure that the minimum requirements associated with the *high* baseline are satisfied.
+The CSP SHALL employ appropriately-tailored security controls, to include control enhancements, from the *high* baseline of security controls defined in [[SP 800-53]](#SP800-53) or an equivalent federal (e.g., [[FEDRAMP]](#FEDRAMP)) or industry standard and SHOULD ensure that the minimum requirements associated with the *high* baseline are satisfied.

 ### <a name="enrollmentcode"></a> 4.6.
 Enrollment Code